PrivacyCommons/Privacy-Commons/README.md

 Application can define their privacy policy by four aspects:

-## What information we collect
+- What information we collect
-## How we use your information
+- How we use your information
-## How we share your information
+- How we share your information
-## What happen after delete information
+- What happen after delete information

+For example

+1, 1, 1, 1 means
+This application collect Base informatin, follow Base use, Base share and Base deletion.

+We will use icon like creative commons later

 ## What we collect